noahSPICE/CSS-Advanced-Challenge/README.md

 This is the second challenge for UCF.

-This challenge is centered around using advanced CSS methods in order to customiz and styliz a porfolio website.
+This challenge is centered around using advanced CSS methods in order to customize and stylize a porfolio website.

 The goal is to display and deploy various projects we have worked on and will be working on during the course of this bootcamp.